 Hello, my dear colleagues!
-I will shortly go through the Harry Potter themed escape room I’ve made for a professional development workshop in International School Savremena in Belgrade.
+I will shortly go through the Harry Potter themed escape room (room one was named The Potion Solution) I’ve made for a professional development workshop in International School Savremena in Belgrade.
 This Harry Potter escape room is interdisciplinary and it connects all school subjects, which can ultimately provide a very engaging assessment in multiple subjects.

 Does an escape room belong in education?
 And if yes why?

 I would dare to say YES!
 Escape rooms are exciting, and they can test multiple 21st-century skills in students, not to mention the content knowledge and logical thinking skills.
 Escape rooms can serve as a group assessment or even as ice-breakers at the beginning of the year.
 They also provide an opportunity for teachers from various subjects to collaborate and connect their subjects.